Indicatives Vs. Imperatives

 You don’t need to break the power of sin – you need to take hold of the victory on the Cross and live as if you actually believe it happened.” – Paul Tripp

 Embrace gospel hope.
 You need to remember that you have been gifted with grace that is more powerful than all of your sins.
 The indicative and imperative are not an either/or – We can restructure our lives to rely on God’s grace and Word to transform lives with faith, humility, and flexibility.
 Christ’s work and ours come side by side in biblical growth and change.
 God’s Word is a gospel victory narrative with wisdom we are able to apply to our daily lives.
-In Part Four, we consider how our union with Christ is the key to growth and holiness.
+In Week Four, we consider how our union with Christ is the key to growth and holiness.

 The teaching of the wise is a fountain of life,